DesignThen/svelte-icons/README.md

    1. Follow the instructions to create a changeset.
    2. Adding new icons is considered a `minor` version bump.
    3. Commit the changeset.
 3. Open a pull request.
-Feel free to tag @OllieJT or @Inqling.
+Feel free to tag @OllieJT or @DesignThen.

 ### How do I add new icon packs aside from Heroicons and Simple Icons?